Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 GIF via GIPHY

-It almost seems like the Great Resignation/Reshuffle is more of a Great Reassessment/Rejection of blatant disregard for the well-being of human workers who value their life over paychecks that don’t keep up with inflation.
-But, on the other hand, perhaps they’re simply more privy to different ways of working and now have a new preference?
+It almost seems like the Great Resignation/Reshuffle is more of a Great Reassessment/Rejection of blatant disregard for the well-being of human workers who value their lives over paychecks that don’t keep up with inflation.
+But, on the other hand, perhaps they’re simply more privy to different ways of working and now have a new preference.
 Maybe both?

 Or that could just be me.